MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com4-comserver.md

 ## Description

 Declares a package extension point of type windows.comServer.
-The comServer extension may include four types of registrations: Class, ServiceServer, SurrogateServer, InProcessServer, InProcessHandler, ManagedInProcessServer.
+The comServer extension may include six types of registrations: Class, ServiceServer, SurrogateServer, InProcessServer, InProcessHandler, ManagedInProcessServer.